CodeWithDevi0/Store-pricelist/README.md

 ## Live Website

-You can use this app here: [Your Vercel URL]
+You can use this app here: https://store-pricelist.vercel.app/

 ## What I Learned